 Transferring with an Associate Degree (AA, AS, AFA) from a North Carolina Community College

-- These Pathways to Degree Guides will provide you with a path leading from your Associate Degree completion to admission to your major and completion of a Baccalaureate degree.
+- These Baccalaureate Degree Plans will provide you with a path leading from your Associate Degree completion to admission to your major and completion of a Baccalaureate degree.

 Transferring CLEP Credits

 - Credits granted for CLEP exams are shown as transfer hours on your transcript and are included in the hours completed toward a degree.

 - An official CLEP test score is required to award CLEP credit.